Search by Algolia

 5. Personalize results

 As Google becomes more and more personalized, customers get more accustomed to personalized search results across the web.
-While Google uses information like past search history and location, e-commerce sites can personalize results based on the user’s online behavior and include the user’s profile into the ranking strategy.
+While Google uses information like past search history and location, ecommerce sites can personalize results based on the user’s online behavior and include the user’s profile into the ranking strategy.
 This allows businesses to use customer needs and preferences to provide highly relevant and contextual search results.

-Dynamically influencing what the customer sees increases the probability that customers search and discover a range of products purchase that are most relevant to them.
+Dynamically influencing what the customer sees increases the probability that customers search and discover a range of products that are most relevant to them.
 The end result?
 Increases in KPIs such as customer purchase frequency, average cart size, conversions, and revenue.

 6. Optimize results

-Ultimately, your e-commerce search platform should adjust dynamically to the needs of the business and the customers.
-A robust e-commerce site search platform can offer a variety of tools to drive optimizations, including:
+Ultimately, your ecommerce search platform should adjust dynamically to the needs of the business and the customers.
+A robust ecommerce site search platform can offer a variety of tools to drive optimizations, including:

 Site Search Analytics

 Every time a customer interacts with their search, they generate valuable business data for your site.
 Analyzing site search data helps you identify popular products, underperforming products, and gaps where users are looking for something you don’t offer.
-Site search data also reveals the searches that return “no results”—giving you a chance to fill this gap with relevant products and content (or direct users to related products they might like instead).

-E-commerce Merchandising Tools
+Ecommerce Merchandising Tools

 Merchandising is just as important online as it is in brick and mortar stores.
-By optimizing how products are displayed and recommended to customers, you can guide customers through the buyer’s journey, and optimise your online sales and/or conversion rate.
+By optimizing how products are displayed and recommended to customers, you can guide customers through the buyer’s journey, and optimize your online sales and/or conversion rate.

 With a great site search tool, you can adjust ranking criteria for specific product areas or searches to nudge customers in the right direction.
 You can, for example, highlight specific brands, promote groups of items for certain queries, run marketing campaigns to promote a partnership with a supplier, optimize the results for specific queries such as popular queries, fine-tune your merchandising strategy per country, and much more.